TWUOnline/far-centre-guides/pages/02.facilitating-a-FAR-Centre-course/07.student-resources/docs.md

 visible: true
 ---

-### FAR Centre Facilitation

-# Student Resources

 When designing your activities your goal should be to enable students to be as successful as they can be.
 We want to give students meaningful opportunities to demonstrate learning.
 Note that there may be undiagnosed learning disabilities, cross cultural differences and English language learning that may impact student learning.
 See the following resources to support students:

 >> #### Learning Disabilities